scrumpygeo/4.national_cuisine/README.md

 - App passes very little data to children directly but uses redux reducers and action creators.
 - one reducer produces a list of dishes while the other one will record what currently selected dish is.

-- Reducers: Dish List Reducer & Selected Dish Reducer
+- Reducers: dishesReducer & selectedDishReducer
-- Action Creator: Select Dish
+- Action Creator: selectDish